fidian/presentations/pioneering-merit-badge/index.md

 Can anyone here define it?

-Why does the BSA promote it since its start in 1911?
+Why does the BSA continue to promote it since its start in 1911?

 Notes: